 Technical Debt Ratio => Time to Fix Codebase : Cost to Build It

 The ratio makes more sense once we dismantle it.
 Keep reading.

-How to Compute Technical Debt Ratio
+How to Calculate Technical Debt Ratio

 Like any statement that should inspire decisions, we’re best normalizing both the time and the costs involved.
 There are various ways to measure technical debt.
 We’ll use one strategy here: The cost to build can be calculated by gauging how long a line of code takes for your developers to churn out, and the total LOC in a particular section of code.

 The time it takes to fix the codebase can be pulled from consensus.
 It’s wise to base how long it will take to fix something on how complex it is.
 You could point to several metrics like the lead and cycle times associated with tasks of the same nature.
 However, they too are often measured while you were in the process of building technical debt.

 Let’s run the logic on a practical scenario.
 Say developers and project managers have agreed that it’ll take roughly 400 hours to remediate the codebase, and it has 30,000 lines of code.
 They need only agree on how long it takes to write one line—say, 0.2 hours per line.

 With these variables, you already have one side of the ratio: 400 hours.